Flying

 Jun ‘21 - Flight to North Queensland.

 p.s.- You well may ask how I could afford to do so much flying.
 I'm certainly not rich.
 But I've worked hard and saved and made a couple of good investments, and most importantly live very frugally.
-Drive old cars to their death, live in a corner of in my workshop, never eat out and seldom go to the pub.
+Drive old cars to their death, live in a bachelor flat in my workshop, never eat out and seldom go to the pub.
 When on flying trips I camp under the wing and never pay for a bed.
-Most folk would consider this life-style to be deprived, but I'm fortunate in that it suits me just fine, wouldn't desire for more.
-Always do my own maintenance and aircraft building and repairs.
-So all that flying is easily affordable.
+Most folk would consider this life-style to be deprived, but I'm fortunate in that the adventure of it all suits me just fine, wouldn't desire for more.
+Always do my own maintenance and aircraft building and repairs, made possible by the RAAus homebuilt category rules.
+Capital cost and running cost about the same as a good 4WD.

 JG